smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 ## Motivation

-As provided in other app platforms apps widgets are useful to quickly interact with apps and features.
-With modern infotainment systems and larger displays SDL can offer a small representation of a registered application.
+As provided in other app platforms, app widgets are useful to quickly interact with apps and features.
+With modern infotainment systems and larger displays, SDL can offer a small representation of a registered application.

 ### Overall vision: Multi display support

-With providing Widget support we identified this concept can be extended to support multiple displays including cluster, heads up and rear seat entertainment systems.
+Providing Widget support has been identified as a concept that can be extended to support multiple displays including clusters, heads up and rear seat entertainment systems.
 The long-term vision of this proposal is to provide mutli-screen and multi-display support.
 This means that one app should not only be able to have multiple screens of different types on one display but also address other displays inside the vehicle.

 ![Rear Seat Entertainment Systems](../assets/proposals/NNNN-widgets/rse.jpg)